PaulaAndreaCruz/ProyectoElectiva/README.md

 # Environment variables

-- VITE_BACKEND_URL, this is neccessary in production, it should be the url of the backend server
+- VITE_BACKEND_URL, this is neccessary in production, it should be the url of the backend server# ProyectoElectiva